tdwg/website/content/pages/conferences/2022/instructions-for-editors/index.md

 # Instructions for Editors

-_Last updated 6 May 2022_
+_Last updated 10 May 2022_

 ## Introduction

 ### Role of Editors

 Thank you for volunteering to review and/or edit abstracts submitted to your session.
 All presentations (talks and posters) listed in the conference program are to be published before the conference in TDWG's open access journal, _Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/))_.
-Your efforts will be credited as an editor of any collection on which you work (see [TDWG Proceedings 2021](https://biss.pensoft.net/collection/293/)).
+Your efforts will be credited as an editor of any collection on which you work (see [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/)).
 It is your responsibility as editors (called _technical editors_ in [ARPHA](https://arpha.pensoft.net/), the online editing platform used for submissions) to ensure the acceptance of only high quality, well-written abstracts that will enhance the reputation of our organization, the conference, and this journal.
 If you feel unable to do this task, would like additional guidance, or help, please  contact [editor@tdwg.org](mailto:editor@tdwg.org).

 ### What Authors See

 **Please review [TDWG 2022 Instructions for Abstract Submission](https://www.tdwg.org/conferences/2022/instructions-for-abstract-submission/).** This will help you understand the ARPHA workflow from the author's point of view and what is expected of you.
 Begin to edit and work with authors as soon after submission as possible.
 If you are working with a team, divide the workflow and communicate, but be sure to work in ARPHA for your editing, not elsewhere.

+**New deadline this year** - To allow authors/presenters to know in a timely manner whether or not their abstract will be accepted for presentation at the conference, we (=you) are committed to providing at least minimal feedback to authors by flagging either _Accepted with revisions_ (a new [flag](https://www.tdwg.org/conferences/2022/instructions-for-editors/#flags) or _Reject_ **within 15 days of submission for feedback.** This means that for abstracts submitted on or by 1 July, they will know before the early registration deadline expires (on 15 July), whether they will have an abstract accepted for presentation.

 ## Getting Started